smaremanda/add-in-docs/docs/excel/format-tables-in-add-ins-for-excel.md

 For  `format:` values, available settings correspond to a subset of those in the **Format Cells** dialog box (right-click > **Format Cells** or **Format** > **Format Cells** on the **Home** tab of the ribbon).
 For `tableOptions:` values, settings correspond to those in the **Table Style Options** and **Table Styles** groups on the **Table Tools** |**Design** tab of the ribbon.

- >**Important**
- ---
- The methods of the formatting API support only the options and values summarized below.
+ >**Important**:  The methods of the formatting API support only the options and values summarized below.
 If you specify formatting options or values other than these, the handling behavior is undefined.
 These undefined handling behaviors aren't necessarily consistent across supported platforms; you shouldn't develop your add-ins based on any of the side effects of these undefined behaviors for any specific platform.
 However, the undefined handling behaviors shouldn't harm the state and UI of your add-in or the documents they interact with.

 **Alignment**